cd ~/Angga

 Redistribution with Consistent Hashing

-Consistent hashing offers a more intuitive, clockwise way to spread data across nodes without turning every change into chaos.
-Instead of using a fixed modulo, it places both keys and nodes on a circular space—a hash ring—where each key simply moves clockwise until it lands on its assigned node.
+Consistent hashing gives a more intuitive, clockwise way to distribute data across nodes without turning every change into chaos.
+Instead of a fixed modulo, it places both keys and nodes on a circular space—a hash ring—so each key moves clockwise until it lands on its assigned node.

 Node 1Node 3Node 2Node 4051015202530354045505560657075808590957